BelaSzombathelyi/lldb_ignore_exception/README.md

 Set a `Debugger Command` with `ignore {YOUR_CLASS} {YOUR_METHODE}`.

 ## Ignore an Exception output example
-You get a log similar to this if an Exception was skipped
+Your `Debugger Output` will looks like to this, if an Exception was skipped
 ![4](Images/4.png)